Jump toUpdate content

 - Confidentiality of emails

-- That the sender is who he claims to be
+- That the sender is who they claim to be

 Keep in mind that PGP encryption of your email includes a non-repudiation character, this means once the email is sent and received, you can not say “it was not me, who sent it”.